romanilchyshyn/airbus-ship-detection/README.md

 ### Prerequisites

-- Working environment expeccts that dataset is downloaded and unarchived in the same directory as the notebooks into `data` directory.
+- Working environment expects that dataset is downloaded and unarchived in the same directory as the notebooks into `data` directory.
 - Run `pip install -r requirements.txt` to install all the necessary packages.

 ### Notebooks and strcuture